MatteoFilosa/TraVIS/README.md

 1)
 Install selenium 4.1.3 ----> pip install selenium==4.1.3

-Download and put in any folder you like an updated chromedriver https://googlechromelabs.github.io/chrome-for-testing/#stable (Find the list here and download the version relative to your OS)
+Download and put in any folder you like an updated chromedriver https://googlechromelabs.github.io/chrome-for-testing/#stable (Find the list here and download the version relative to your OS).
+Don't forget to update Chrome.

 Add the chromedriver's path to PATH environmental variable and change line 1147 in PathSimulator.py to your path to chromedriver (...).
 Use double '\' for the path if you get syntax error